The Draft Plan for Consultation 2019

 · preserve the character of Pool-in-Wharfedale and its parish as an attractive rural location with some local industry and good links with its local market town

-· enable the retention of Pool as a distinct community, protecting the natural and built heritage, enhancing the conservation area and ensuring that Pool is not swallowed up by encroaching urban sprawl
+· enable the retention of Pool-in-Wharfedale as a distinct community, protecting the natural and built heritage, enhancing the conservation area and ensuring that Pool-in-Wharfedale is not swallowed up by encroaching urban sprawl